Nathalia Alfaro

 Nathalia Alfaro Paniagua (born April 8, 1987 in Heredia) is a beach volleyball player from Costa Rica, who played in the Swatch FIVB World Tour 2005 at the Acapulco step, playing with Ingrid Morales.

 Representing her native country during the 2006 Central American and Caribbean Games playing with Yanina Aguilar and the 2007 Pan American Games with Ingrid Morales, she finished eighth and ninth.

 Playing in Puerto Vallarta with Ingrid Morales, they won the 2008 Torneo Internacional de Voleibol de Playa de Puerto Vallarta.

 She won the silver medal at the NORCECA Beach Volleyball Circuit 2008 and 2009 at Santo Domingo, Dominican Republic.

-At her home country, she has won five consecutive beach volleyball championships, from 2005 to 2009.
+In her home country, she has won five consecutive beach volleyball championships, from 2005 to 2009.

 She played Indoor Volleyball with her National Team at the 2007 NORCECA Championship.